 As a lifelong New Englander, I was raised in Connecticut.
 Prior to moving to Massachusetts and coming to the university, I lived in New Hampshire for three years.
 I received my bachelor’s degree in elementary education from the University of Hartford and a Master’s degree in business administration from the University of Connecticut.
 I made a decision early on that I wanted to work in higher education and my entire career has been at either a university or college.
 When I originally came to the university I was going to stay for three years and move on.
 That was in 1982 and I am still here!
 I realized that the University of Massachusetts is a great place to work.
 There are so many opportunities for students, every year is different and every fall the campus is reenergized.
 I feel fortunate to be a part of this campus community.
 In my spare time I enjoy attending live music events, attending college sporting events and hiking, biking and playing tennis.
 I like to travel and recently returned from a cruise in Alaska.

 I came to UMass many years ago as an undergraduate.
 I received my bachelor’s degree in Communication Disorders.
 I also earned my MBA at UMass.
 The education and experiences I received at UMass are invaluable.
 I have worked in various departments within the Student Affairs umbrella and realized early in my career that this was the right place for me.

 On a personal note, I love to cook and watch the TV Food Network.
-I am UMass Hockey and Softball fan.
-Some of my favorites quotes and sayings include: “Walk the Talk”’ “This too shall pass”; “It’s all in the details”; and “Seek first to understand”.
+I am a UMass Hockey and Softball fan.
+Some of my favorites quotes and sayings include: “Walk the Talk,” “This too shall pass,” “It’s all in the details,” and “Seek first to understand.”